2026 Edition

 10-Year Rule

 Service connection is protected.
 The VA cannot sever your service connection unless it's proven you obtained the rating through fraud.
+This means even if your condition improves to the point of a 0% rating, the service connection itself survives — preserving your eligibility for treatment, ancillary benefits, and the ability to file for an increase later if symptoms worsen.

 Protection Level: Strong